TristanSalles/CoastProc/src/docs/coastevol.rst

   :align: center

 Wave runup can contribute a significant portion of the increase in TWL in coastal storms causing erosion and inundation.
-For example,`Stockdon et al. (2007) <https://www.sciencedirect.com/science/article/pii/S0025322706003355?via%3Dihub>`_ collated data from numerous experiments, some of which showed wave runup 2% excedence heights in excess of 3 m during some storms.
+For example, `Stockdon et al. (2006) <https://doi.org/10.1016/j.coastaleng.2005.12.005>`_ collated data from numerous experiments, some of which showed wave runup 2% excedence heights in excess of 3 m during some storms.

 Given the impact such a large increase in TWL can have on coastlines, there has been much research conducted to try improve our understanding of wave runup processes.